graphql-extended/gqlx-js/README.md

 ### Resolver Syntax

+The syntax follows the official specification.
+For more details see the [specification's GitHub repository](https://github.com/graphql-extended/gqlx-spec).

 Defining a resolver is as simple as writing a little bit of JavaScript (ES6 to be precise).

 ```plain